BND Hamburger Icon

 What to Expect in 2024

-Over the last few months, inflation readings have fallen into a normalized range.
+Over the last few months, inflation readings have fallen to the mid-3 percent range.
 More recently, the central bank has paused its rate hike campaign, and many analysts believe that rates are at or near a peak.
 Federal Reserve Chair Jay Powell has publicly indicated that rates could fall somewhat in 2024.
-Regardless, small businesses are likely to face higher borrowing costs this year, especially if interest rates don’t fall as expected.
+For now, policymakers are holding interest rates at elevated levels and assessing the impact on the economy.

 The good news for businesses in need is that many lenders are still approving small business loans at high rates.
 A down economy and rising inflation may leave many small business owners looking for additional funding.
 Alternative lenders are ready to meet that demand, and it also appears that the SBA will have more money to lend in 2024.